f0000000x/Cloud-Computing/Deep-Learning-Kit-Installation/Shell-Script-Installation/Ubuntu-16.04/Readme.md

 ## Getting Started

-Version 1: To install all the Frameworks (torch, caffe, tensorflow, theano, pytorch, Keras), launch your VM  and run the following commands in order in to your VM terminal.
+Version 1: To install all the Frameworks (torch, caffe, tensorflow, theano, pytorch, Keras), launch your VM  and run the following commands in order in to your VM terminal (CUDA 8).

-Version 2: To install all the Frameworks (torch, caffe, caffe2 tensorflow, theano, pytorch, Keras), launch your VM  and run the following commands in order in to your VM terminal.
+Version 2: To install all the Frameworks (torch, caffe, tensorflow, theano, pytorch, Keras), launch your VM  and run the following commands in order in to your VM terminal (CUDA 9).

 ```